HR Glossary for HR Professionals

 - Full-time Equivalent (or FTE): Combination of two or more part-time workers whose hours are equivalent to a single full-time employee.

-Form 1095-C contains a series of codes which indicate employee health insurance coverage.
-If using a benefits administration software that populates 1095-Cs, the software should populate the codes for the months they were enrolled in coverage.
+Form 1095-C contains a series of codes that indicate employee health insurance coverage.
+For traditional health coverage, applicable codes include 1A through 1H.
+If using a benefits administration software that automates the Form 1095-C process, the software should populate the codes for the months they were enrolled in coverage.